-- Increased heat reduces the electrical energy needed to break down a water molecule, making the process significantly more efficient and the Green Hydrogen produced as an output competitive with the Brown Hydrogen extracted from hydrocarbons. - The miniaturized electrolyzers directly coupled at each CPV module result in higher efficiency at a drastically lower cost than other electrolyzer solutions for producing hydrogen.
+- Increased heat reduces the electrical energy needed to break down a water molecule, making the process significantly more efficient than conventional PEM systems and the green hydrogen produced as an output competitive with the grey hydrogen extracted from hydrocarbons. - The modular, miniaturized electrolyzers directly coupled at each CPV module result in higher efficiency at a drastically lower cost than other electrolyzer solutions for producing hydrogen.